Baxley house fire claims man’s life, injures two others

+BAXLEY, Ga.
+(WSAV) – Officials say a man is dead and two others were injured in a mobile home fire Wednesday night.

-BAXLEY, Ga (WSAV) – According to Georgia’s Insurance and Safety Fire Commissioner, the Appling County Fire Department responded Wednesday night to a mobile home fire located at 382 Ed Carter Road in Baxley, Georgia.
+According to Georgia’s Insurance and Safety Fire Commissioner, the Appling County Fire Department responded to the report of a fire at 382 Ed Carter Road in Baxley.

-Emergency crews discovered body of Derwon M. Wilkerson, 44, of Baxley, in one of the bedrooms.
+There, emergency crews discovered the body of Derwon M. Wilkerson, 44, of Baxley, in one of the bedrooms.

 Officials say the blaze completely destroyed the single-wide, two-bedroom mobile home.